wlwl2/case-utils/README.md

 At first, you might think you know what transformations are doing, but consider this:

-Do you remember the names of the cases you are converting from and to?
+- Do you remember the names of the cases you are converting from and to?

-Do you remember the difference between 'dashes' and 'hyphens'?
+- Do you remember the difference between 'dashes' and 'hyphens'?

-What happens to all of the characters after the transformation?
+- What happens to all of the characters after the transformation?
+Currently (9 July 2020) the toStart() function in this package converts 'this is a test' to 'This Is A Test', but it also converts 'this is a tEST' to 'This Is A Test'.
+This means that, not only is the first character of each word transformed, the others are too ("EST" to "est").

+(9 July 2020 Update) The toStart() function name and functionality will probably change.

 ### Transformation function names

+**This is not started or complete yet.**

-Indicates what you are converting from and what you are converting to **in the same function name**. **Not implemented fully yet.**
+Indicates what you are converting from and what you are converting to **in the same function name**.

 ### A more formal resource